p32929/let/README.md

 ## Screenshots

 | Onboarding | Home | Dashboard | Patterns |
 |:----------:|:----:|:---------:|:--------:|
 | [![Onboarding](https://res.cloudinary.com/p32929/image/upload/c_scale,h_200/v1764069334/LET/886cfe1c-1193-4a66-be71-661001a8c376.png)](https://res.cloudinary.com/p32929/image/upload/v1764069334/LET/886cfe1c-1193-4a66-be71-661001a8c376.png) | [![Home](https://res.cloudinary.com/p32929/image/upload/c_scale,h_200/v1764069682/LET/99a23514-d776-4a29-afd9-a700ab6b252e.png)](https://res.cloudinary.com/p32929/image/upload/v1764069682/LET/99a23514-d776-4a29-afd9-a700ab6b252e.png) | [![Dashboard](https://res.cloudinary.com/p32929/image/upload/c_scale,h_200/v1764069728/LET/d77e1726-84ad-47f7-ab7b-f013dd2967e5.png)](https://res.cloudinary.com/p32929/image/upload/v1764069728/LET/d77e1726-84ad-47f7-ab7b-f013dd2967e5.png) | [![Patterns](https://res.cloudinary.com/p32929/image/upload/c_scale,h_200/v1764069699/LET/4a9290a4-f80d-400b-bfce-3c9d621f1071.png)](https://res.cloudinary.com/p32929/image/upload/v1764069699/LET/4a9290a4-f80d-400b-bfce-3c9d621f1071.png) |

-## Why I Built This

-I built this project because I was working on something bigger and needed to evaluate a framework that could handle iOS, Android, and Web simultaneously - with proper UI consistency and fast load times across all platforms.

-So I started with something simple enough to test the framework's capabilities without getting lost in complex business logic.

-**The honest truth?** React Native isn't perfect yet.
-NativeWind and the shadcn-like component library (React Native Reusables) have their fair share of issues.
-I spent a lot of time debugging, running the app on all platforms, and fixing platform-specific quirks.

-I did consider switching to Flutter or Tauri Mobile, but:
-- Flutter Web takes forever to load (not ideal for web-first experiences)
-- Tauri Mobile is still too new and experimental

-So I stuck with React Native + Expo, debugged issues platform by platform, and eventually ended up with a usable app that works everywhere.
-Sometimes the best choice is the one you can actually ship.

 ## What is LET?